cseanburns/systems-librarianship/src/4e-basic-opac-admin.md

 ## Creating the HTML Page and a PHP Cataloging Page

-Like in the last excerise,
+Like in the last exercise,
 the first thing we do is create a basic HTML page that contains a form for entering our bibliographic data.
 Again, our cataloging *module* will not be real world like.
-The goal here is to build an intuition about how these technologies work and to also provide some grounding if you do want to pursue a more technical path.
+The goal here is to build an intuition about how these technologies work and to provide some grounding if you do want to pursue a more technical path.

-The form that we will create also needs to mirror the data structure in the **books** table that we created in our prior lesson.
+The form that we will create needs to mirror the data structure in the **books** table that we created in our prior lesson.
 That means it will only contain four fields: